 My book, Forms of Empire: The Poetics of Victorian Sovereignty (Oxford UP, Nov.
 2016 [UK]; Jan.
 2017 [US]), explores how Victorian writers expanded the capacities of literary form to account for the ongoing violence of liberal modernity.
 (No single year of Victoria's reign, 1837-1901, was without at least one imperial war.)
 Taking the permanent war of the Pax Britannica as a starting point, this study argues that coming to terms with the seeming paradoxes of liberal violence spurred Victorian writers to generate new modes of literary representation, formal innovations able to account for the fact that their modern liberal society had the threat of death coiled at its heart.

 More information about the book is available at the OUP site, here.
 Articles relating to this line of work have appeared in Victorian Studies and Novel: A Forum on Fiction, and are available as PDFs via links at right.

 A corollary to this project appeared in e-flux journal as "Drone Form: Word and Image at the End of Empire," then, in revised and expanded form in NOVEL: A Forum on Fiction.

 A short essay that extends some of the book's main questions into twentieth century American history -- and into my hometown-- appeared in The Los Angeles Review of Books as "Our Ghosts: On Internment in Fresno."

-Reviews of Forms of Empire have appeared in Review 19 and, as a three-review forum, at V21's Collations site.
+Reviews of Forms of Empire have appeared in Review 19, Journal of British Studies, and, as a three-review forum, at V21's Collations site.